jchook/stega/README.md

 - **Data Leakage**: Corporations can embed hidden markers in sensitive documents for each recipient.
 If these documents are leaked, the source of the leak can be traced using the embedded information.

-- **Anti-Piracy**: Software and media companies can embed unique identifiers in distributed digital content to track and identify pirated copies.
+- **Anti-Piracy**: Software and media companies can embed unique identifiers in distributed digital content to track and trace pirated copies.

 - **Privacy**: Anyone can use steganography to hide personal information, treasure maps, or sensitive data from being easily discovered or viewed.

 - **Research**: Privacy and security researchers can use Stega PNG as a framework for exploring different steganographic techniques or attacks.

-- **For Fun**: Good for challenges, inside jokes, or similar.
+- **For Fun**: Steganography can make for fun challenges (think Cicada 3301), inside jokes, or similar.

-Please use this software ethically and for just cause.
+If you use StegaPNG in other interesting ways, please [let us know](https://github.com/jchook/stega/issues/new).
+Also, please use this software ethically and for just cause.

 Contributing,
 ------------

-Feel free to open an issue or submit a pull request.
+Feel free to [open an issue](https://github.com/jchook/stega/issues/new) or fork the repo and submit a pull request.

 Roadmap